Year 10 students

 You want the best education, but it’s got to be affordable.
 We get that.
 With Charles Sturt University you can tap into more than $3 million in scholarships and grants.
 They make studying that bit easier for students just like you.
 Extra cash in your pocket means you won’t have to stress about course fees and textbooks.

 Just ask Jacqui Sawer, who’s studying pharmacy: “I didn’t have the best academic skills, so didn’t think scholarships would be for me.
 I’ve never asked for help before but I decided to put my hand up so I can fulfil my goals.
 The scholarship gave me the funds to cover set-up and living costs, so I could concentrate on my learning.”

-Charles Sturt University is #1 for graduate employment
+Charles Sturt University is #1 for undergraduate employment

 Get qualified and get the job.
 More Charles Sturt grads get jobs faster than grads from any other university in Australia.*

-Charles Sturt University is a 5-star uni for graduate salaries
+Charles Sturt University is #1 for undergraduate starting salaries

 ¹Department of Education, Skills and Employment Higher Education Statistics